 - Elizabeth Rebecca Pearce.
 Born 30 January 1894 in Hastings.
 Baptised 11 March 1894 at Christ Church, Blackland, Hastings.

 - Louisa Mabel Pearce.
 Born 1896 in Hastings.
-Baptised 7 October 1896 at Christ Church, Blackland, Hastings.
+Baptised 7 October 1896 at Christ Church, Blacklands, Hastings.

 At the time of John Henry Pearce's baptism in 1882, his father was working as a porter.

-In 1891 Thomas and Eliz were living at 106, Hughendon Road, Hastings.
+In 1891 Thomas and Eliz were living at 106, Hughenden Road, Hastings.
 Thomas, aged 45 was a luggage porter.
 Their daughter Gertrude May Pearce died later that year, aged just 1 year old.

 At the time Elizabeth and Albert was baptised the family were living at 104, Hughendon Road, Hastings and Thomas was a luggage porter.